ShortlistShortlistedRemoved from shortlist 4

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton P2200 PowerSmart compare to inverter generators of similar power (between 1500 and 2500 W).

-- Considering its dry weight of 54 pounds, the Briggs & Stratton P2200 PowerSmart is one of the heavier inverter generators producing between 1500 and 2500 running watts.
+- At a dry weight of 54 pounds, the Briggs & Stratton P2200 PowerSmart is one of the heavier inverters which can produce between 1500 and 2500 running watts.
 If weight matters to you, one of the champions in this power range is the Genmax GM2000i with only 34.2 pounds.

-- If compared to generators capable of producing a similar running wattage, this inverter generator with a lowest emitted noise of 59 dBA can be considered somewhat noisy.
-If noise emissions are one of your priorities, you may be interested in the Honda EU2200i, one of the least noisy generators similarly powerful as this one, rated for 48 dBA.
+- Among the generators of a comparable running wattage, this inverter generator with a lowest noise of 59 dBA can be judged as noisy.
+If you are concerned with noise, check out the Honda EU2200i, which is one of the least noisy generators in its power range, with a noise rating of just 48 dBA.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This inverter generator is not fuel efficient compared to devices of similar output: its estimated fuel consumption stands at 0.13 GPH at a 25% load.
+- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
+In fact, this inverter generator is not among the most fuel efficient, within the aforementioned wattage range : its estimated gasoline consumption at 25% load is around 0.13 GPH.
 If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the DuroMax XP2300iH.
 With a fuel consumption of as little as 0.08 GPH, it is one of the most efficient generators currently on the market.

 Here's a list of the most popular specific comparisons: